AndBible/docs-wiki/MyBible-module-support.md

 4. Restart And Bible and you will find the modules now installed.

+## Module creators

-## "Sword-like" modules that use MyBible backend instead of Sword (And Bible 4.0.640+)
+It is now possible to create "Sword-like" modules that use MyBible backend instead of Sword (And Bible 4.0.640+).

 ### If you'd like to see some MyBible module distributed in And Bible, please  [suggest it here](https://github.com/AndBible/and-bible/issues/2122).